 Try to refresh in mind your impression from the first time.
 Compare it to the last one.
 There will be a huge difference, and it is great!

 Also, check your old notes.
 Are they still topical for you?
 Or now you pay attention to other details?
 Explore your writing discovering the younger version of you.

-8. Discuss with the friends.
+8. Discuss with friends

 Discuss the books you both have read.
-Listen what emotions the book provoked in your friends; what they like and what they dislike; what the book is missing, etc.
+Listen to what emotions the book provoked in your friends; what they like and what they dislike; what the book is missing, etc.

 These findings will be your lighthouses in the sea of guesses and uncertainty.

-9. Enjoy the reading.
+9. Enjoy the reading

 So, if you’re tired of analyzing and the book is no more a way to have a rest for you, stop learning.
 Ignore the analysis.
 Let the book lead you away.

 Stay a book lover.
 This is what you’ve started with and what should never change.